 A number of dates are fixed, and recur every year:

 - New Year's Day (January 1st)

 - King's Day (April 27th)

 In addition, a number of dates (religious Christian holidays) are subject to annual variation:

 - Easter (March 27th & 28th 2016)

 - Ascension Day (May 5th 2016)

 Payment in the Netherlands

 The Netherlands are part of the European Union, whose currency is the euro.
 This is available from banks and cash machines.
-In the Netherlands, banks are open from 09.00 to 17.00 hrs on working days.
-Dutch banks are closed on Saturdays, Sundays and holidays.
-Cash machines are always available.
+In the Netherlands, banks are open from 09.00 to 17.00 on working days.
+All banks are closed on Saturdays, Sundays and holidays.
+Cash machines are always available and are ubiquitous in the centre.
 Various exchange offices offer a currency exchange service to euro.
 This service is also available at the hotel reception desk.
 You can use credit cards in most places in Amsterdam.
 In general, the following cards are accepted: American Express, Visa, Eurocard/Mastercard, and Dinersclub.
 Other credit cards and foreign debit cards are not always accepted.
 The same also applies to (large) euro bank notes of 100 € and 500 €.